 At TODAY we take care to recommend items we hope you’ll enjoy!
 Just so you know, TODAY may get a small share of the revenue.Using interviews with specialists, online reviews and personal experience, TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 TODAY does have affiliate relationships with various online retailers.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

-Aside from the various body parts they're likely to singe, many leave hair looking blocky and square rather than smooth and flowing, and they take ages to heat up.
-And don't get me started on the multiple "accessories" that have to be clipped in, taken out and stored away.
+Aside from the inevitable burn of a finger, many curlers leave hair looking blocky and square rather than smooth and flowy — not to mention, they take ages to heat up.
+And don't get me started on the amount of unnecessary accessories that come with the actual product.

-There's a mild learning curve, but here's how it works: You take a hank of hair, fit it in the "jaw" area and close down.
-The Infiniti ceramic barrel automatically curls the hair around the internal heating element (which always faces your head), and in a matter of seconds, you'll hear three beeps.
-Release your grip and voila!
-Beautiful, perfect ringlets!
+You take a section of hair, fit it in the "jaw" area and close down.
+The Infiniti ceramic barrel automatically curls the hair around an internal heating element and in a matter of seconds, you'll hear three beeps signaling you to release your grip.

 It's also foolproof, more or less: If you try to feed in too much hair, it will beep and stop curling.
 If you release your grip, the curl will unfurl regardless of whether it's beeped or not.
-And you'll only burn yourself if you bring the heating element directly up to your head; it's nestled away quite safely in the casing.
+And you'll only burn yourself if you bring the heating element directly up to your head but I haven't had any issue with this so far.

 See below for a few more curling irons you may want to try!

 This curling iron is the top seller at Dermstore and has a cult following across the internet.
-It may be worth a pricey penny, but it will last you forever and it may just give you the best curl of your life.
+It may be on the higher price end, but it will last you forever.

 This curling iron was the go-to tool for last year's Victoria Secret fashion show.